jroberts117/appstrapular/README.md

 				- Auto documentation from JSDoc
 			If anything fails in this build task, it is meant to break/stop.
 These items must be resolved!

-	`grunt optimize'
-		This will create modules, minify and compress files, and place them into the "target" directory

 	`grunt document`
 		This will generate documentation for the src code.
-After this command has been ran, you can navigate to webapp/doc/src/index.html.html to see it
+After this command has been ran, you can point your browser to webapp/doc/src/index.html.html to see it

+	`grunt optimize'
+		This will create modules, minify and compress files, and place them into the "target" directory.
+You can use the contents of this folder to your webserver for environments where you want better page performance (aka QA/Prod servers)